 As a procurement professional, you know the importance of recognizing your company’s needs and responding to them.
-As one of your most important responsibilities, vendor selection can produce an impact that affects your job performance.
+One of your most important responsibilities, vendor selection can produce an impact that affects your job performance.
 As you face challenges that may lie outside of your span of control, you need to work with management to get internal approval of the prices and terms that you arrange.
 A complex set of tasks, the procurement process cycle involves a combination of purchasing and securing.

 Looking for Efficiencies